viamrobotics/docs/docs/program/apis/sessions.md

 A client has multiple meanings for a Viam robot.
 Essentially, it's anything that is receiving the information served by `viam-server` running on the robot.

-A **client** could be an SDK script controlling the robot, an input controller, or just the different resources on the robot talking amongst themselves.
+A **client** can be an SDK script controlling the robot, an input controller, or just the different resources on the robot talking amongst themselves.
 For example, if you use Viam's module registry to [add modular resources to your robot](/extend/modular-resources/), the clients of your robot in its lifetime will include the "model servers" you instantiate on your robot for individual resources.

 Viam's Session Management API is your built-in solution to this.